HackSwjtu/HackRunningGo/README.md

 This python script can help you to add Running Records for your personal information.
 And the running route is so reasonable because we change others running route and recode.

+## Fork Description

+Some universities will score students' PE class based on the record of this application.

+Therefore,I add a simple feature,which will allow you to add history running records.

+You can add history running records by a single day as well as a specific timezone.

+Have fun!

 ## Declaration

 This project is not for profit, so our organization choose **opensource** for it.